szepeviktor/hosting-check/README.md

 1. db vars:  you can have a WordPress installation
 1. start:    `./hosting-check.sh`

+### Cygwin

+On Cygwin use [apt-cyg](https://github.com/transcode-open/apt-cyg) and install ncurses beside lftp, bind-utils and whois.

 ## Stress tests (seconds)

 | Hosting company | PHP    | steps  | shuffle | AES    |